gvwilson/fiction/iffy/index.md

 "I ain't never," Iffy confessed as she slid the two she was carrying under a seat and sat down across from him.
-"They must think pretty highly o you to lay on such a fuss."
+"They must think pretty highly o' you to lay on such a fuss."

 Wales laughed humorlessly and nudged his toolbox with his boot.
 "I suspect that what they think highly of is this.